najeh-halawani/Udacity-Restaurant-Reviews-App/README.md

 ---
 ## Overview of the restaurant project

-The purpose of the project is to transform a static webpage to a mobile ready application making sure, along the way, that :
+The purpose of the project is to transform a static webpage to a mobile ready application making sure, along the way, That:
 * It is responsive to various screen sizes
 * It has accessibility feature for screen reader
 * Its contents has been cached for offline use (using service worker script)